gyrogami logo

 Categories: Instruction and information; Jewelry

-Spring back is something you do.
-Springback happens when tension on an object is released and the object attempts to revert to its original shape.
-It is where the elastic deformation stops and plastic deformation begins.
-For jewelry (chainmaking or chainmail), it's all about how tight those jump rings are.
+Springback happens when tension on an object is released and it attempts to revert to its original shape.
+It is where elastic deformation stops and plastic deformation begins.
+For chainmaking, it's how tight (accurate) those jump rings are.

-Wrapping wire around a mandrel will cause the wire to mimic the mandrel's profile.
-For basic jump rings, the dowel and wire are both round.
-The actual or observed inner diameter measurement compared to the mandrel diameter indicates the degree of springback.
-Virtually every (jewelry) metal experiences springback in this manner except maybe dead-soft fine silver or gold.
+Wrapping wire around a mandrel makes a coil in that profile.
+Basic jump rings use round dowels and wire.
+The actual inner diameter compared to the mandrel diameter indicates the degree of springback.
+Every jewelry metal experiences springback except maybe dead-soft fine silver or gold.

 However, the jump ring I.D. will be larger than the mandrel.

 The I.D. is the dragon to chase.
-Aspect ratio is based on the I.D. measurement and the wire thickness, the latter of which should be known beforehand.
-Sometimes an A.R. variation of 1% can make certain weaves fail!
-The importance of properly sized jump rings can't be understated because it ultimately affects how a weave looks and behaves.
+Aspect ratio is based on the I.D. measurement and the wire thickness.
+Sometimes an A.R. variation of 1% can make weaves fail.
+Other times it determines if a weave looks and behaves best.

-There is no simple formula to effectively compute springback without taking measurements of the finished ring.
-It depends on the tension of the wire when winding, its thickness, temper, and mandrel diameter.
+There is no simple formula to compute springback.
+It depends on the metal, tension of the wire when winding, its diameter, temper, and mandrel diameter.
 Basically, it's trial and error.
-The ability to perfectly reproduce the same conditions each time so that batch X is the same as batch Y, even if made years apart, is crucial.
+Reproducing the same conditions each time so that batch X is the same as batch Y, even if made years apart, is difficult.

 The most direct way to compute springback is to measure the finished I.D. of the jump ring and divide it by the actual mandrel diameter.
-This requires a precise vernier (down to 0.05mm if possible) and the ability to measure it properly.
+This requires a precise vernier (down to 0.05mm if possible) and an accurate measurement.
 Easier said than done sometimes.

-Lacking a good set of vernier calipers and/or mechanical aptitude, simple math will suffice.
+Simple math might work here.
 Before the tension is released from the coiled wire, count the number of coils on the mandrel down to the smallest fraction possible (i.e., "3" wraps might actually be 3.1 or 3.15 wraps).
 When the tension is released, count again.
-Divide the first number by the second and subtract one to get the springback.
+Divide the first number by the second and subtract one to get the springback as a decimal.

 Example uses 1.6mm round wire and a 1.0cm mandrel with 1% springback: